mialkin/docs/csharp/concurrency/tap/valuetask.md

 The non generic version of `ValueTask` is not recommended for most scenarios.

 Most of your methods should return `Task<TResult>`, since consuming `Task<TResult>` has fewer pitfalls than consuming `ValueTask<TResult>`.

+## Restrictions

+A `ValueTask` or `ValueTask<TResult>` may only be awaited once.

+Synchronously getting results from a `ValueTask` or `ValueTask<TResult>` may only be done once, after the `ValueTask` has completed, and that same cannot be awaited or converted to a task.

+When your code calls a method returning `ValueTask` or `ValueTask<TResult>`, it should either immediately `await` that `ValueTask` or immediately call `AsTask` to convert it to a `Task`.
+This simple guideline doesn't cover all the advanced scenarios, but most applications will never need to do more than that.

 ## Links